Essential Information for Canadians Abroad (Government of Canada)

 Pre-Departure: Getting Ready to Go!

 - Make sure you have a valid passport.
-If your current passport expires within six months of your predicted return home, you must renew it before you leave.
+If your current passport expires within six months of your predicted return home, you must renew it now (when Carleton approves you for the Exchange).

 - Passport Office: 885 Meadowlands Drive East, Suite 115.